USC Digital Archives – some Troika Ranch videos are archived here

-The Spark Machine website will launch in conjunction with a public presentation of the choreographic works made by these artists using The Spark Machine app suite.
-A second residency will present and document a lecture demo for the community and continue production of additional videos for the online video suite.
+Spark Machine website will launch in conjunction with a public presentation of the choreographic works made by these artists using The Spark Machine app suite.
+A second residency will present and document a lecture demo for the community and continue the production of additional videos for the online video suite.

-The Spark Machine is a distillation of Troika Ranch’s process and knowledge developed over 28 years of focused collaboration.
+Spark Machine is a distillation of Troika Ranch’s process and knowledge developed over 28 years of focused collaboration.
 The guiding principle is that this project will serve, and provide provocations for, artists working in today’s technology environment.

-The Spark Machine consists of three primary platforms:
+Spark Machine consists of three primary platforms:

 1) Seven-minute online videos in which Mark Coniglio and Dawn Stoppiello convey a concept, theory, and/or practical suggestion designed to spark new thinking about how viewers are approaching using media/technology in their work.